Oklahoma scientists say earthquakes linked to oil and gas work

 Last year the state recorded 585 quakes of magnitude 3 or greater, up sharply from 109 in 2013.
 Prior to 2008, Oklahoma averaged less than two a year.

-The spike in earthquake activity has put Oklahoma in the centre of a national debate over whether wastewater disposal from oil and gas production triggers earthquakes.
+The spike in earthquake activity has put Oklahoma in the center of a national debate over whether wastewater disposal from oil and gas production triggers earthquakes.

 In response to the report, Oklahoma state Representative Cory Williams, a Democrat, called for a moratorium on oil and gas wastewater disposal wells.